Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 The pizza receives many compliments.

-There are some complaints about service.
+There are some complaints about the service.

-They have added new items to the menu including a pickle pizza.
+They have added new items to the menu, including a pickle pizza.

 Click for more Bar Rescues